 Why It’s So Important to Have an Addiction Relapse Plan

 Relapsing once you’ve gone through rehab doesn’t mean you’ve failed or that you cannot be successful long-term.
 According to the National Institute on Drug Abuse, drug use is similar to any other chronic health condition.
 Without treatment and maintenance, a person stands the chance of relapsing.

 For example, if a person with hypertension did not maintain their regimen prescribed by the doctor, then relapse is probable.
 In other words, the person would need to continue exercising, eating low sodium, not smoking, reducing stress, and so on, or the blood pressure would rise.
 It’s a continual maintenance effort once the blood pressure is where it’s supposed to be.
 The same relates to drug addiction.
 The person needs to follow the prescribed relapse prevention plan to maintain sobriety.

 If you have been drug-free for a period of time, then suddenly relapse and take drugs, the consequences may be direr than you realize.
 Your body is not adjusted to any drugs in them anymore.
 That means only a small amount will affect you.
 However, you may be thinking about the amount you did the last time you did drugs and accidentally do too much.
 This could lead to an overdose!
 This makes addiction relapse prevention so crucial.

 Steps to Relapse Prevention

 If you have a close family unit, then they will be a good support system for you.
-However, you can’t expect loved ones to always know when you are feeling tempted or triggered.
+However, you can’t expect loved ones always to know when you are feeling tempted or triggered.
 It’s up to you to understand your weakness, triggers, and challenges.
 Participating in ongoing therapy is instrumental in your prevention plan.
 Some of the therapies that are helpful for relapse prevention include:

 In addition to therapy, education is another foundational component to a strong recovery.
 Educational training that is helpful includes: